Explanation

 Authentication security

-• Tokens are stored securely (OS keychain preferred)
+• Interactive tokens are stored securely (OS keychain preferred)

 Important: Only use adapters from trusted sources.
 An adapter has access to your credentials and can execute arbitrary code during push operations.